anuk79/anuk79/README.md

 ## Upcoming
 *Planning my 2024 event calendar now, If you’d like to invite me to speak at your event, you can drop me a message at <a href="mailto:contact@anuradhakumari.com">contact@anuradhakumari.com</a> or at my LinkedIn.*

+- Workshop: Accessibility driven development at [Codemotion Workshop Fest](https://conferences.codemotion.com/ita24-workshop-fest/) - 19, 20 March, 2024
-- Workshop on NextJS with App routing - 3 Apr, 2024
+- Workshop: NextJS with App routing - 3 April, 2024

 ## Workshops
 - [Learn Next.js: Develop Scalable and High Performance Web Applications](https://www.oreilly.com/live-events/learn-nextjs-develop-scalable-and-high-performance-web-applications/0636920081393/) - 10 Jan, 2023, 14 March, 2023, & 29 Nov, 2023